-By default, Point Grey cameras will reject a trigger signal that has a pulse width of less than 16 ticks of the pixel clock.
-With the debouncer the user can define a debounce value.
-Once the debouncer is enabled and defined, the camera will reject a trigger signal with a pulse width less than the defined debounce value.
+By default, our cameras reject a trigger signal that has a pulse width of less than 16 ticks of the pixel clock.
+With the debouncer you can define a debounce value.
+Once the debouncer is enabled and defined, the camera rejects a trigger signal with a pulse width less than the defined debounce value.

-It is recommended to set the debounce value slightly higher than longest expected duration of an invalid signal to compensate for the quality of the input clock signal.
+We recommend you set the debounce value slightly higher than longest expected duration of an invalid signal to compensate for the quality of the input clock signal.